 What about public transport?

-Smoking is not permitted inside trains, trams, buses and other forms of public transport.
+Smoking is not permitted inside trains, trams, buses and other forms of public transport (such as taxis).
 It is banned in all subway stations in Vienna.

 A similar ban is in place for train stations, though there may (or may not) be designated smoking areas on the actual platforms: the main station (Wien Hauptbahnhof) has, for example, banned smoking completely.

 It is also illegal to smoke in a private vehicle when any occupant is under the age of 18.

 What about bars, restaurants, etc.?

 Ah.
 This is a bit of a controversial topic in Austria.

 Without going into the details, the current status is that bars and restaurants must provide a separate, non-smoking area for guests.
 This area must also be the “main” room.
 The obligation does not extend to very small locations.

 There have been efforts to get a general smoking ban implemented, as in many other countries.
 The legislation was even in place to do just that.
 Then a new government came in and decided to rescind the planned law and maintain the status quo.